NESCent/hip_hack_howto/manuscript.md

 The brainstorming session is generally followed by a series of technical presentations, called “boot camps”, where key technologies or concepts important to the overall planned scope of the project are introduced.
 The bootcamps are often identified as part of the pre-engagement activities (*e.g.*, through polls of participants) or are the result of the brain-storming sessions (*e.g.*, they will select which bootcamps will be offered out of an initial set developed before the event).
 These presentations may be from the leadership team, or may be from participants with particular expertise (arranged in advance).
 (Note: the timing of the bootcamps can vary quite a bit: sometimes they are before pitches, sometimes afterwards, sometimes they are optional sessions run simultaneously with work projects on other days.
 Which scenario works best depends a lot on the nature of the presentations and who will most benefit from them).

 Following the open brainstorming and the bootcamps (and usually with a break or meal in between), is an opportunity for individuals to make specific pitches about the project(s) they would like to pursue.
 Each individual who wants to make a pitch is given a minute or two to briefly explain their idea.
 Generally, each pitch is assigned a space in the meeting room where brief discussion and assembly will occur.
-Each pitch typically articulates
+Each pitch typically articulates:
 * The expected goals and deliverables
 * A possible approach to reach the goals
 * The pre-identified key challenges that will need to be addressed
 * The desired expertise and the possible partnerships with other projects; this last aspect should also somehow motivate how the project fits within the overall scope of the hackathon.

 It should be emphasized that anyone can make a pitch; in fact, the LT might be discouraged from making pitches in order to engage participants in ownership of the event.

 After all of the pitches are made, everyone is given an opportunity to wander around the room, discuss pitches more succinctly and specifically with the pitchee, and to generally self-assemble into potential teams.
-When the self-organization is complete, a re-evaluation of the pitches is made: the focus of some may have shifted as participants joined project ideas, other pitches may have insufficient support to continue, etc. A group evaluation, facilitated by the leadership team, may be important at this stage in order to prevent individual projects from drifting too far off scope, to prevent projects whose feasibility is unrealistic for the time allowed, and to identify potential holes or gaps in the overall structure that might need to be filled in order to meet the objectives of the hackathon.
+When the self-organization is complete, a re-evaluation of the pitches is made: the focus of some may have shifted as participants joined project ideas, other pitches may have insufficient support to continue, etc. A group evaluation, facilitated by the leadership team, may be important at this stage in order to (1) prevent individual projects from drifting too far off scope; (2) prevent projects whose feasibility is unrealistic for the time allowed; (3) identify potential holes or gaps in the overall structure that might need to be filled in order to meet the objectives of the hackathon; and (4) ensure everyone is working as part of a group/team rather than on their own.

 At this stage, with primary projects identified and teams self-assembled, the remainder of the day is left for teams to begin planning and executing how they will attack their individual projects.

-#### Days 2 to end
+### Days 2 to end
 Most of the rest of the days of the hackathon are spent with teams working on their individual projects, with occasional time taken to reassemble as a whole group to update progress.
 These stand-ups are generally meant to be short and, we have found, generally only need to be performed about twice per day (to avoid wasting too much time on updates) - once before breaking for lunch and once at the end of the day.

-#### Last Day
+### Last Day
 At the end of the hackathon, a general assembly to wrap things up, discuss overall progress, future plans, etc., takes place.
 Typical components of this final event include
 * Final reports (presentations) from the different teams
 * Identification of needed followups from each project